Updated 4th August 2025

 Liz x

-*Check this product out to ensure there are no gluten containing ingredients or ‘may contain’ or ‘not suitable’ warnings on the pack.
+*Check this product to ensure that there are no gluten containing ingredients, ‘may contain’ or ‘not suitable’ for a coeliac/gluten free diet warnings on the pack.

 Hi Liz